hobbs90/meeane-page-object/README.md

 Taken together these new facilities will hugely reduce the amount of code we need to write to automate the Columbus Direct websites and we would strongly encourage there use.

+## Improvements

 Suggested improvements would be to add a facility to interact with the address widgets on the pages.
-I'll look to add these at a later date but will use a different approach ratyher than forking the master as page-object gem already has an extension point that allows us to define our own Element types and register them with the gem.
+I'll look to add these at a later date but will use a different approach rather than forking the master as page-object gem already has an extension point that allows us to define our own Element types and register them with the gem.
+This would seem a better approach.

 ## Documentation